ferdium/ferdium-server/README.md

 - `Service ID`: Unique ID for this recipe.
 Does not contain spaces or special characters (e.g. `google-drive`)
 - `Link to PNG/SVG image`: Direct link to a 1024x1024 PNG image and SVG that is used as a logo inside the store.
 Please use jsDelivr when using a file uploaded to GitHub as raw.githubusercontent files won't load
 - `Recipe files`: Recipe files that you created using the [Franz recipe creation guide](https://github.com/meetfranz/plugins/blob/master/docs/integration.md).
 Please do *not* package your files beforehand - upload the raw files (you can drag and drop multiple files). ferdi-server will automatically package and store the recipe in the right format.
 Please also do not drag and drop or select the whole folder, select the individual files.

+### Listing custom recipes
+Inside Ferdi, searching for `ferdi:custom` will list all your custom recipes.

 ## License
 ferdi-server is licensed under the MIT License